Norwegian Jewel accidents and incidents

 On November 30, 2017, while the ship was docked in Sydney Australia, using sniffer dogs Border Force officers found onboard cocaine (~30 kg).
 The operation was a cooperation with the UK Border Force.

 The Australian officers searched several staterooms and some public areas.
-During the search, detector dogs first found a bag with !15 kg of cocaine (hidden under a stairwell), then a second bag with ~15 kg of cocaine hidden in a box with deckchair cushions stacked inside.
-Then, Australian Federal Police officers boarded the ship and arrested all 4 passengers – a 41-year-old male (Belgian) and three French passengers (61-year-old male, 54-year-old male, 32-year-old female).
+During the search, detector dogs first found a bag with 15 kg of cocaine (hidden under a stairwell), then a second bag with ~15 kg of cocaine hidden in a box with deckchair cushions stacked inside.
+Then, Australian Federal Police officers boarded the ship and arrested all 4 passengers – a 41-year-old male (Belgian) and three French passengers (a 61-year-old male, a 54-year-old male, and a 32-year-old female).
 They were all charged with “importing commercial quantities of border controlled drugs”.

 The incident occurred during 13-day Australia to New Zealand cruise (itinerary Nov 17-30) roundtrip from Sydney NSW, visiting Melbourne, Burnie (Tasmania), Wellington, Napier, Tauranga, Auckland, Bay of Islands.

 (sexual) On October 24, 2009, a 31-year-old male crew was arrested in Halifax NS (Canada) and charged with child pornography.
-The man (of Filipino origin) worked on the ship as quarter master.
-He was sentenced to 100 days in Canadian jail, then was deported.
+The man (of Filipino origin) worked on the ship as a quartermaster.
+He was sentenced to 100 days in a Canadian jail, then was deported.

 September-October 2008, CDC reported on the voyage Sept 28 to Oct 8, a Norovirus outbreak (gastrointestinal illness) infected 144 passengers (out of 2132, or 6,8%) and 9 crew (out of 1071, or 0,8%).
-All sick suffered from Noro virus symptoms (vomiting, diarrhea) and were quarantined to their cabins for 48 hours.
+All sick suffered from Norovirus symptoms (vomiting, diarrhoea) and were quarantined to their cabins for 48 hours.

 On August 30, 2005, the ship experienced power loss due to propulsion problems (portside Azipod malfunction).
 The incident happened in Europe (Baltic Sea), en-route to call port St Petersburg Russia.
 The vessel requested assistance and was tugged to call port Tallinn Estonia, where arrived ~5 hours late.
 On the next day (Aug 31), the Azipod unit was fixed.